 Passive House certification is a rigorous quality assurance process that determines whether a building meets all of the requirements of the Passive House standard.
 More importantly, it confirms that the building has been designed to achieve high levels of occupant comfort and health and energy performance.

-In British Columbia, a number of single-family homes have been built using Passive House in places like Whistler, Vancouver, Surrey and Comox.
+A number of single-family homes have been built using Passive House in places like Whistler, Vancouver, Surrey and Comox.
 In 2014, the City of Vancouver’s rezoning policy was updated to recognize Passive House as a compliance option.
-As a result there are multi-family mid-rise Passive House buildings slated for Vancouver within the next year.
+As a result, the first Passive House multi-family mid-rise building in Vancouver was completes in 2017, The Heights.
+More multi-family mid-rise Passive House buildings are slated for Vancouver within the next year.